 You should wash a backpack only once or twice per year if it has waterproofing.
 Too much washing and detergent can lessen the pack's ability to repel water.
 There are waterproofing sprays that can be used to replenish lost coating.
 Be sure the backpack is clean and completely dry before using.
-This is a great option for new kid's backpacks because the coating will help repel soil and stains.
+This is a great option for a new kid's backpack because the coating will help repel soil and stains.

 How to Disinfect a Backpack